michaelomi/Ad-Campaign-Analysis-Optimization/README.md

 ## 📈 Campaign Performance Analysis
 This report analyzes the performance of Sponsored Products campaigns on Amazon Seller Central over a 30-day period from March 12th to April 10th, 2025.
 The dataset includes campaigns, Ad group, Customer search terms, and metrics, with impressions below 100 filtered out to ensure data reliability.

 The campaign shows moderate visibility and a strong ROAS of 5.81, indicating solid return.
+Limited engagement is evident from the low CTR but efficiency improvements can be made by refining targeting.
 However, the relatively high ad cost on sales and modest conversion rate reveal opportunities for further optimization of ad spend efficiency and campaign strategy.
-While visibility is decent, limited engagement is evident from the low CTR.
-ROAS is healthy, but efficiency improvements can be made by refining targeting.

 ### ⭐ Top-Performing Keywords